donghyun-you/UniTest/README.md

 ##Usage(TDD)

-implement the class like this.
+implement a class like this.

 ```cs
 [TestScenario(2,Summary:"Tdd example")]